-- Only for secondary information - Should remain exception (reduces readability) - In NLP: Don't cite literature using footnotes wards its parent in the associated tree.
+- Reduce readability, should be the exception - In NLP: Don't cite literature using footnotes - Only for secondary information wards its parent in the associated tree.
 This stance can be derived in all corpora.
 All other unit and relation types from the specific models are ignored, since there is no clear mapping between them.